 In recent years, U.S. influence in the Middle East appeared to be declining.
 And despite Washington allocating more diplomatic and military resources to the region amid the war on Gaza and its regional spillover, the UAE and others still seem wary of overreliance on Washington without significant guarantees for their security.
 Nevertheless, the U.S. remains an irreplaceable security partner, particularly for Gulf states, given its unparalleled military infrastructure in the region.
 In order to adapt to the changing and unpredictable U.S. military posture towards security commitments, the UAE is diversifying its security relationships to develop its own defense industry, while also cementing its access to large, emerging markets geographically distant from the world’s most active conflict zones.

 These moves, while significant, do not amount to an irreversible replacement strategy from the U.S. security umbrella.
-Like many of its neighbors in the region, the UAE will fundamentally remain reliant on the Washington’s security architecture for core defense needs.
+Like many of its neighbors in the region, the UAE will fundamentally remain reliant on Washington’s security architecture for core defense needs.
 However, taken together, they indicate a growing appetite for alternative defense partners and greater intra-BRICS cooperation, aimed at carving out greater strategic autonomy in an increasingly multipolar world.

 The opinions expressed in this article are those of the author and do not necessarily reflect the views of the Middle East Council on Global Affairs.